claudiofahey/hsk-docs/common/prepare-isilon-1.rst

 	Alternatively using the OneFS 8 Web UI

 		Create the Access Zone, Declare the root, make sure to check "Create zone base directory."

-.. need to insert image 34 and have it call the right file.
+		image 34 goes here

 		Create your IP Pool and bind it to your new Access Zone.
 Then scroll down in the wizard window before you commit "Add Pool."

-.. need to insert image 35
+		image 35 goes here

 		Now add your zone name, choose the dynamic allocation method, and then hit "Add Pool."

-.. need to insert image 36
+		image 36 goes here

 .. note::